ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 }
 ```

-and add `tests/Matrix.cpp` to the list of files used for the `Matrix` unit
+Next, add `tests/Matrix.cpp` to the list of files used for the `Matrix` unit
 testing in the top-level `CMakeLists.txt` (by adding file to the list of source
 files used by `matrix-test` target):